fatroshi/Measurement_Highcharts/README.md

 # Measurements with Highcharts
-Website (CMS) with for uploading .txt files containing measurements.
+Website (CMS) for uploading .txt files containing measurements.
 The data is stored in a database and displayed in a Highcharts graph.

 The user can create categories and add subpages.